MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 ### Standards applicable to devices that support media bypass mode

-In addition to the standards listed as applicable to non-bypass mode, the following stardards are used for media bypass mode:
+In addition to the standards listed as applicable to non-bypass mode, the following standards are used for media bypass mode:

 - [RFC 5245 Interactive Connectivity Establishment (ICE) for Media Bypass](https://tools.ietf.org/html/rfc5245).
-The SBC MUST support the following:
+The SBC must support the following:
-  - ICE Lite, the Teams clients are full ICE clients
+  - ICE Lite - the Teams clients are full ICE clients
   - [ICE Restarts](https://tools.ietf.org/html/rfc5245#section-9.1.1.1).
 See more on ICE restarts use case and examples in ICE Restart:  Media Bypass call transferred to an endpoint which does not support Media Bypass   **ADD BOOKMARK HERE**
 - [RFC RFC 5589 Session Initiation Protocol (SIP) Call Control – Transfer](https://tools.ietf.org/html/rfc5589).
-- [RFC 3960 Early Media and Ringing Tone Generation in the Session Initiation Protocol (SIP)](https://tools.ietf.org/html/rfc3960), specifically section 3.1, Forking and 3.2 Ringing Tone Generation
+- [RFC 3960 Early Media and Ringing Tone Generation in the Session Initiation Protocol (SIP)](https://tools.ietf.org/html/rfc3960), see sections 3.1, Forking, and 3.2, Ringing Tone Generation
 - [RFC 5389 Session Traversal Utilities for NAT (STUN)](https://tools.ietf.org/html/rfc5389)
 - [RFC 5766 Traversal Using Relays around NAT (TURN): Relay Extensions to Session Traversal Utilities for NAT (STUN)](https://tools.ietf.org/html/rfc5766)

-### Standards applicable to support conveying location information to Teams to E911 providers:
+### Standards applicable to support conveying location information to E911 providers:

 - [RFC 6442, Location Conveyance for the Session Initiation Protocol](https://tools.ietf.org/html/rfc6442)